-It was nice to have Paul and Linda share all the history and beauty of the Edison and Ford Estate.
+It’s nice to have Paul and Linda to share all the history and beauty of the Edison and Ford Estate with.
 Our first attempt to tour the estate was cancelled due to rain, so we just toured the botanical grounds and gardens.
 We came back the next day and it was warm and sunny and toured the estate.

 Thomas Edison (Feb 11-1847 to Oct 18-1931) was an American inventor and business man and has been described as America’s greatest inventor.
 Edison was born in Milan Ohio the youngest of seven children.
 He grew up in Port Huron, Michigan and was home schooled by his mother.
 Edison developed hearing problems at a young age and almost totally deaf.
-Edison married his first wife Mary in 1871 she was 16 and they had three children.
+He married his first wife Mary in 1871, she was 16 and they had three children.
 She died at the age of 29 of unknown causes.
-He married his second wife Mina she was 20 and had three more children.
-Mina was Edisons inspiration and keep him motivated.
+He married his second wife Mina, she was 20 and they had three more children.
+Mina was Edison’s inspiration and keep him motivated.
 Of the six children there were no grandsons to carry on the Edison name.
 This is a statue of Mina in front of her garden across the street from the estate homes.

 When we visited Thomas Edison’s winter estate we enter a world unlike any other.
 The furnishings and architecture of these gracious, rambling buildings are reminiscent of a bygone area.
 The estate is 21 acres with a botanical garden across McGregor Blvd the winter homes of Thomas Edison and Henry Ford.
 Edison purchased the land for his second wife Mina in 1885 to build a winter vacation home.
 Mina had three request in the house, it had to have indoor plumbing, electricity, and running water.
 Edison provided her with all three and was the only home in Fort Myers at that time with electricity.